 The programme offers young people free after-school sessions in the second half of their summer term of Year 6, a week-long summer school and after-school sessions in the first half of their autumn term of Year 7.
 The programme also offers one-to-one tailored support towards the end of after-school sessions.

-This academic year, 157 young people attended from 50 primary schools across Tower Hamlets
+In the 2019/20 academic year, 157 young people attended from 50 primary schools across Tower Hamlets.

 Download Next Steps – Summary Report 2018/19